-The Applicant's father has not met his burden of proof to establish that the Applicant qualifies as his adopted child, and that she also satisfies the requirement of residing outside of the United States in his legal and physical custody.
-Because the Applicant is ineligible for issuance of a Certificate of Citizenship on that basis alone, we need not address at this time whether the Applicant meets the remaining conditions in section 322 of the Act, including the father's five-year physical presence in the United States, and the Applicant's own temporary presence in the United States pursuant to a lawful admission and maintenance of lawful status.3 and should not be interpreted as such.
+The Applicant's father has not met his burden of proof to establish that the Applicant qualifies as his adopted child, and that he satisfies the requirement of residing outside of the United States in his legal and physical custody.
+Because the Applicant is ineligible for issuance of a Certificate of Citizenship on those grounds, we need not address at this time whether he meets the remaining conditions in section 322 of the Act, including the father's five-year physical presence in the United States, and his own temporary presence in the United States pursuant to a lawful admission and maintenance of lawful status.3

+3 Instead, we reserve those issues.
+Our reservation of the issues is not a stipulation that those requirements have been met and should not be interpreted as such.
 Rather, addressing the father's physical presence and the Applicant's temporary presence and maintenance of status in the United States would serve no constructive purpose at this time, as it would not change the outcome.